 Well, if enough time has passed and there is no or only one goal, you should consider whether it makes sense to run ads for a keyword with such performance.
 To keep keywords of this kind under review, create the following rule and start receiving notifications on them:

 Let’s say the lower bid limit (the part of the tunnel’s floor) is $1.
-In general, when specifying bid limits, you can rely on your industry’s benchmarks.
+In general, when specifying bid limits, you can rely on Apple Search Ads benchmarks for your industry.

 Since the user journey in mobile games is not the same as in apps, mobile game publishers are guided by the ROAS (return on ad spend) value.
 This indicator is often checked on the 7th day, by which an in-app purchase or another event should happen.